What is UGC?

 Here at Tailor Made Media, we have produced several user-generated content projects remotely during the pandemic.
 We worked with The Shipley School to produce various types of video content that all required students filming themselves.
 One of the Shipley projects involved dozens of students singing the school song.
 After providing tips for capturing footage (see below) were able to compile the footage and edit it accordingly so all of the students could shine.

 A more involved example of user-generated content with a school was our remote production of Beauty and the Beast with Strath Haven Middle School.
-Unfortunately, due to the pandemic, the production was not able to be performed in-person, so the students at Strath Haven Middle School and Tailor Made Media had to collaborate to create the play as a video production.
+Unfortunately, due to the pandemic, the production was not able to be performed in-person, so the students at SHMS and Tailor Made Media collaborated to create the play as a video production.
 Again, the students were asked to record themselves as they spoke their lines.
 They were still able to wear costumes and perform as they would on stage, then we were able to add animation, transitions, titles, and other post-production video effects to pull it off as a complete project.
 The example below is the prologue of the musical.

 User-Generated Content Production Tips

-Although the pandemic has not provided an ideal production situation, we have learned the value of being able to put such a project together from a distance.
-If you hire Tailor Made Media to produce video content, but are unable to connect in person (for Covid or any other reason), there are numerous tips we would like you to keep in mind:
+The pandemic has not provided an ideal production situation.
+Consequently, we have learned to put such a project together from a distance.
+If you hire Tailor Made Media to produce video content, there are numerous tips you should keep in mind:

 - Choose an appropriate location.
 Make sure it is a quiet space so you capture clean audio.
 Also, be sure the setting fits the production.
 Limit any distractions in the background.
 If you still have that loud wallpaper up from the ‘70s, try hanging a white bedsheet as a backdrop.
 Choose the right color of your backdrop so it doesn’t bleed with your costume.